Pedrojok01/Import-CryptoData-into-GoogleSheet/Readme.md

 # Update data

-    Click on the menu item, then on Update to refresh the data;
+- Click on the menu item, then on Update to refresh the data;</br>
-    Then, you need to refresh your spreadsheet.
+- Then, you need to refresh your spreadsheet.
 One simple way is to add a new line at the top of your sheet, and to delete it right away.
 This small change will refresh all data automatically.

 Any issues, improvements, forks are welcomed.
 It is certainly not optimized, but it's working :)